jetify-com/devbox/vscode-extension/README.md

 ### Auto Shell on a devbox project

-When VScode Terminal is opened on a devbox project, this extension detects `devbox.json` and runs `devbox shell` so terminal is automatically in devbox shell environment.
+When VSCode Terminal is opened on a devbox project, this extension detects `devbox.json` and runs `devbox shell` so terminal is automatically in devbox shell environment.
 Can be turned off in settings.

 ### Run devbox commands from command palette